 This course introduces the history of art from prehistoric times through the Sixteenth Century.
 Topics include Classical, Medieval, Renaissance, and non-Western examples of painting, sculpture, and architecture.
 Art is studied within its cultural context with a focus on the interrelationship among the Arts.
 A field trip to an art exhibit is required.
-Prerequisite: EN101 English 1: Composition or EN106 English 1: Composition and Reading.
+Prerequisite: EN101 English 1: Composition or EN105 English Composition for Speakers of Other Languages or EN106 English 1: Composition & Reading.

 This course introduces the history of art from the Seventeenth Century to the present.
 Topics include Baroque, Rococo, Neoclassicisms, Romanticism, Impressionism, Post-Impressionism, Twentieth-Century, and non-Western examples of painting, sculpture, and architecture.
 Art is studied within its cultural context with a focus on the interrelationship among the Arts.
 A field trip to an art exhibit is required.
-Prerequisite: EN101 English 1: Composition or EN106 English 1: Composition and Reading.
+Prerequisite: EN101 English 1: Composition or EN105 English Composition for Speakers of Other Languages or EN106 English 1: Composition & Reading.

 This survey course develops a comprehensive overview of American history as well as a deeper understanding of how its geography, people, institutions, and culture interact to define the American experience.
 It begins with American colonization and concludes on the eve of the Civil War.